-You can make mini frittatas which are a great way to have instant snacks available for your children.
-And you could make a vegetarian frittata or a low carb frittata recipe.
+You can make mini frittatas which are a great way to have instant snacks available for you and your children.
+Or you could make vegetarian frittatas or even low carb frittata recipes.

-If you want to make an Italian tasting frittata, use a soft Italian cheese like ricotta with a hard Italian cheese like Pecorino Romano.
+If you want to make an authentic Italian frittata, use a soft Italian cheese like ricotta with a hard Italian cheese like Pecorino Romano.
 Italian cheese is added to a frittata, but you can use whatever cheese you like in your frittata recipes.

 Parmigiano Reggiano - is the "true" Parmesan cheese which is traditionally made from raw cow's milk

-One of the regulations is that cows must be fed only grasses and hay.
+One regulation is cows must be fed only grasses and hay.
 This cheese is made between May and November.

 Pecorino Romano - is another hard Italian cheese which is only made from sheep's milk.